 Wynnewood renewable diesel unit (RDU) completed in April 2022 and ramping toward production capacity.
-Wynnewood pre-treatment unit (PTU) under construction and expected to be completed by 3Q 2023.
-Completed engineering design on potential Coffeyville RDU project.
-Pursuing 45Q tax credits for carbon capture and sequestration activities at Coffeyville fertilizer facility.
+Wynnewood pretreatment unit (PTU) under construction and expected to be completed by 3Q 2023.
+Continued carbon capture and sequestration activities at our Coffeyville Fertilizer Facility, and recently entered into a JV to claim Section 45Q tax credits, with an initial upfront payment of \$18 million.